 Avail’s pricing structure lets landlords with a single unit scale up as their real estate empire grows.
 This is done easily and the subscription cost is kept low.
-When you think about the 1-unit $10/month plan, it only costs another $40/month to add 14 units.
-That drops the per-unit rate from $10/month to $2.67/month.

 To help landlords better manage their property, Avail offers the following features:

 - Rental applications

 - Credit, criminal, and eviction reports